IBVPD/Nuvi/app/Resources/doc/import.md

 DB Column
 ---------

 **DB Column** is the field in the case data to which the imported column data should be assigned.
 The selectable options are displayed as internal field names and types.
+It is not necessary to scroll through all the options; you can type any part of the desired option and matching options will be displayed as autocomplete values.

 Validators
 ----------